venom-ink-logo

 • Sudden onset of fever

-Certain piercings have a much higher rate of rejection then others.
-Among the most rejected piercing are surface piercings which can be very sensitive to pressure.
+Certain piercings have a much higher rate of rejection than others.
+Among the most rejected piercings are surface piercings, which can be very sensitive to pressure.
 The most common surface piercings are navel (belly button) and eyebrow piercings.
 Sometimes piercing rejection can be stopped with TLC and plenty of attention, other times you will need to remove the jewelry and let the area heal before attempting to pierce it again.
 Repiercing does not mean that it wont happen again.
 Some people are prone to this for whatever reason.
 Try using a different metal the next time.
-Repeated piercing and rejecting can lead to permanent scarring.
+Repeated piercing and rejection can lead to permanent scarring.

 OTHER QUESTIONS?